STAT545-UBC-hw-2019-20/stat545-hw-almas2019/HW02/Hw02-Explore-Gapminder-and-use-dplyr.md

 ![](Hw02-Explore-Gapminder-and-use-dplyr_files/figure-markdown_github/unnamed-chunk-7-1.png)

 The population was log transformed.
-After log transformation, it is interesting to note the bimodal distribution for Oceania and Europe's population data
+After log transformation, it is interesting to note the bimodal distribution for Oceania and Europe's population data.

 Excercise 3 : Produce Various Plots
 ===================================